typelevel/cats/index.md

   are evolving quickly and we currently make no guarantees about what might drastically change in the near future.</p> </div>

+<a name="getting-started"></a>
+# Getting Started

+Cats has not yet published artifacts, so in order to use Cats you will have to get the Cats source code, and publish jars locally, with `sbt publish-local`

+Then in your project, add to your build.sbt

+    libraryDependencies += "org.spire-math" %% "cats-core" % "0.1.0-SNAPSHOT"

 <a name "motivations"></a>
 # Motivations